Fort Lauderdale Personal Injury Lawyers Logo

 The personal representative is typically appointed by the probate court in the jurisdiction where the deceased lived at the time of death.
 In many cases, the surviving spouse is named as the personal representative, but it may be possible for another party to receive this designation when the deceased did not leave a will.

 The personal representative must bring the wrongful death suit for the benefit of the decedent’s survivors and estate.
-Florid law places certain restrictions on recovery for spouses, parents, and children of the deceased.
-When a wrongful death action is filed, it effectively ends any other personal action that could have been filed on behalf of the deceased.
+Florida law places certain restrictions on recovery for spouses, parents, and children of the deceased.
+When a wrongful death case is filed, it effectively ends any other personal action that could have been filed on behalf of the deceased.

 A personal representative also has an important responsibility if the defendant in a wrongful action happens to die while the action is still pending (a distinct likelihood when a loved one is killed in an automobile accident).
 Under Florida Rule of Civil Procedure 1.260, the personal representative must file a motion for substitution within a certain amount of time of the defendant’s death.
 Failure to do so will result in the wrongful death action ultimately being dismissed.